Ashdeep-Singh-97/cryptoTracker/README.md

     The backend contains a cron job using node-cron.

     It runs at fixed intervals (as defined in the code) to fetch the latest cryptocurrency prices and store them in the MongoDB database.
-We call the function responsible for updating prices using it's controller and run it periodically :
+We call the function responsible for updating prices using the controller and run it periodically.

     This ensures your dashboard always reflects the most recent market data.